flutter/website/flutter-for-react-native.md

 import { StyleSheet, Text, View } from "react-native";
 {% endprettify %}

-Contrary to React Native’s way of importing each component as they are used, in Flutter, you import the `material.dart` from the flutter package, which allows you to use any material design widget without explicitly importing it.
+Contrary to React Native’s way of importing each component needed, in Flutter, you import `material.dart` from the flutter package, which allows you to use any material design widget without explicitly importing it.
+Dart automatically imports only the widgets that are actually used.

+Alternatively, you could import the `cupertino` widgets, the basic `widgets` or another widget library.

 <!-- skip -->
 {% prettify dart %}
 import 'package:flutter/material.dart';
 {% endprettify %}

-### What is the equivalent of React Native `Hello World` app in Flutter?
+### What is the equivalent of the React Native `Hello World` app in Flutter?

 Let’s take a look at how we can define the app in their respective frameworks: